-Naze32 Tricopter board (Soon to be discontinued)
+Naze32 Tricopter board (Discontinued)

 The next step in the tricopter evolution has finally emerged.
 This time it’s major mutation, a Naze32 board integrated into the frame itself!
 No more trying to figure out how to mount the flight controller and get the wiring pretty.
 No more worrying about damaging the flight controller in a crash.
 You also gain more space on the top of the frame, sleeker looks and a reduction of weight.